 Compounding this inefficiency is the fact that only a small fraction of the plant energy consumed by an animal is converted into edible protein.
 Most of the energy from crops fed to farmed animals is used to fuel their own metabolism, with only a fraction of those grains and other plants being turned into meat.

 Then there’s the land.
-One acre of land can yield between twelve and twenty times more plant food than animal-based foods.
+One acre of land can yield between 2-20 times more plant food than animal-based foods.
 Writes Richard Oppenlander, “We are essentially using twenty times the amount of land and crops, and hundreds of times the water, as well as polluting our waterways and air and destroying rainforests, to produce animals to kill and eat … which is unhealthier than eating the plant products we could have produced.”

 In fact, analysis of global agricultural yields finds that better use of existing croplands could feed four billion more people simply by shifting away from growing crops for animal feed and fuel, and instead growing crops for direct human consumption.
 Reallocating croplands in this way could increase available global food calories by as much as 70 percent, according to researchers.